drojf/drojf.github.io/games.md

   - If you are the type to just finish a game quickly and not read any of the text...don't play this game
   - Do all the quests you can find, talk to every major NPC.
 Save often.
 Sometimes you might not be able to go back.
   - Supposedly there is a 'upgraded' version on GOG, but I hear it has some bugs.
 Look into this before buying it.
   - There is a sequel called 'Torment: Tides of Numenera'.
 While still good, I don't think it is as good as the first game.
-This sequel is available on Xbox game pass if you just want to try it out.

 - **Ghost Trick: Phantom Detective (NDS, iOS)**  - Recommended
   - fun game with a nice story (by the same director as phoenix wright)